Tarcadia/Fibonacci/README.md

 - Use **x** to identify the list, or array, or whatever you use, as the fibonacci it self (sugested, if any);
 - Use **i** to identify the looping process, or the looped that thing (sugested, if any);
 - Use **N** to identify the length, always choose N = 9999 (sugested, if any);
-- Write any wierd code you want, these labels sugested can help other to under stand your code.
+- Write any wierd code you want, these identifiers sugested can help other to under stand your code.

 ## Git
 - Always use an orphan branch named "fea-<language>" to commit and merge, or use pull request to merge.